recreategoods/sd-scripts/docs/config_README-en.md

   [[datasets.subsets]]
   image_dir = 'C:\piyo'
   metadata_file = 'C:\piyo\piyo_md.json'
-  # This subset has keep_tokens = 1 (using the general value)
+  # This subset uses keep_tokens = 1 (the value of [general])
 ```

-In this example, three directories are trained as DreamBooth-style datasets at 512x512 (batch size 4), and one directory is trained as a fine-tuning-style dataset at 768x768 (batch size 2).
+In this example, three directories are trained as a DreamBooth-style dataset at 512x512 (batch size 4), and one directory is trained as a fine-tuning dataset at 768x768 (batch size 2).

-## Dataset and Subset Configuration Settings
+## Settings for datasets and subsets

-The settings for datasets and subsets are divided into several sections.
+Settings for datasets and subsets are divided into several registration locations.

 * `[general]`
-    * This section specifies options that apply to all datasets or all subsets.
+    * This is where options that apply to all datasets or all subsets are specified.
-    * If an option with the same name exists in the dataset-specific and subset-specific settings, the dataset and subset-specific settings take precedence.
+    * If there are options with the same name in the dataset-specific or subset-specific settings, the dataset-specific or subset-specific settings take precedence.
 * `[[datasets]]`
-    * `datasets` is the registration section for dataset settings.
-This section specifies options that apply individually to each dataset.
+    * `datasets` is where settings for datasets are registered.
+This is where options that apply individually to each dataset are specified.
-    * If subset-specific settings exist, the subset-specific settings take precedence.
+	* If there are subset-specific settings, the subset-specific settings take precedence.
 * `[[datasets.subsets]]`
-    * `datasets.subsets` is the registration section for subset settings.
-This section specifies options that apply individually to each subset.
+    * `datasets.subsets` is where settings for subsets are registered.
+This is where options that apply individually to each subset are specified.

-The following is a conceptual diagram of the correspondence between the image directories and registration sections in the previous example:
+Here is an image showing the correspondence between image directories and registration locations in the previous example.

 ```
 C:\